-- Our intellectual property rights are valuable, and any inability to protect them could adversely impact our business, operating results, and financial condition. - We may be subject to claims for alleged infringement of proprietary rights of third parties.
+- Our intellectual property rights are valuable, and any inability to protect them could adversely impact our business, operating results, and financial condition. - We may be subject to claims for alleged infringement of proprietary rights of third parties. - Our cryptocurrency exchanges and NFT marketplace contain third-party open source software components, and failure to comply with the terms of the underlying open source software licenses could harm our business.

-Risks Relating to Our Employees and Other Service Providers
+Risks Relating to Coincheck's Employees and Other Service Providers